Why design Agents with process-led approach?

 4.2 Generate test utterances

-4.3 Evaluate the agent
+4.3 Evaluate the Agent

 Inside Agent Builder, firstly take your agent through the 'Happy Path'.
 Keep your questions and statements clear within the bounds of the instructions you have given it, don't try and 'push it'.
 Take the agent through its activities one at a time, tracking its progress through the process as you go.